Censored Semi-Bandits: A Framework for Resource Allocation with Censored Feedback: Proofs related to Section

 \subsection{Proof of Lemma \ref{lem:sameThresholdEstRounds}}

-\sameThresholdEstRounds* \begin{proof} When $\hat{\theta}_c < \theta_c$ it can still happen that no loss is observed leading to incorrect estimation of $\theta_c$.
-We want to set $W$ such a way that the probability of occurring of this event is small.
+\sameThresholdEstRounds* \begin{proof} When $\hat{\theta}_c < \theta_c$, it can happen that no loss is observed for $W$ consecutive rounds that leads to incorrect estimation of $\theta_c$.
+We want to set $W$ such a way that the probability of occurring of such event is small.
 This probability is bounded as follows:

-Since we are doing binary search, the algorithm goes through at most $\log_2(|\Theta|)$ underestimates of $\theta_c$.
+Since we are using binary search, the algorithm goes through at most $\log_2(|\Theta|)$ underestimates of $\theta_c$.
 Let $I$ denote the indices of these underestimates in $\Theta$

 We want to bound the probability of making mistake by $\delta$.
 We get,

 Taking log both side, we get

 We set